1️⃣ Bullies definition

 5️⃣ Bullies have Zero Loyalities.

 Bullies have no loyalty to anyone but themselves. if you read any whistleblowers account of how they are treated by the NHS.
-It becomes apparent that they will not hesitate to make the flying monkeys and or enablers scapegoats when and if needed.
+It becomes apparent that the Bully/Bullies will not hesitate to make the flying monkeys and/or enablers by silence, scapegoats when and if needed.

 6️⃣ How to cope with this behviour